AARP Hearing Center

 This article used AI tools to compile recall data.
 An AARP editor reviewed and refined the content for accuracy and clarity.

-A nationwide recall has been issued for prepackaged refrigerated pasta dishes after a listeria outbreak sickened 20 people and caused four deaths across 15 states, according to the U.S. Centers for Disease Control and Prevention.
+A growing nationwide recall now includes additional pasta dishes sold at Kroger, Trader Joe’s, Albertsons, Walmart, Giant Eagle, and other retailers after a Listeria outbreak sickened 20 people and caused four deaths across 15 states, according to federal health officials.

-The outbreak is linked to meals containing precooked pasta regulated by the Food and Drug Administration that may be contaminated with Listeria monocytogenes.
-Of the 20 people for whom there is information, 19 have been hospitalized, and one pregnancy-related case resulted in a fetal loss.
+Of the 20 confirmed cases, 19 people have been hospitalized, and one pregnancy-related illness resulted in a fetal loss.
 Patients range in age from 4 to 92, with a median age of 72.

 Which products are recalled?

-These products were sold in the refrigerated section of grocery stores.
+These meals were sold in the refrigerated section of grocery stores nationwide.
 While they should no longer be on shelves, they may still be in your refrigerator or freezer.
-All recalled items were distributed nationwide and carry the U.S. Department of Agriculture’s mark of inspection.

 Kroger